 A RiverFirst Signature Project

-Overlook is Now Under Construction – Anticipated Opening Fall 2020!
+Overlook is Now Under Construction – Anticipated Completion Spring 2021

 The Great Northern Greenway River Link will be located at the east end of 26th Ave N where the City of Minneapolis recently completed an off-street bike and pedestrian trail that connects the Grand Rounds at Theodore Wirth Regional Park with the Mississippi River through the heart of North Minneapolis.

 The broader vision for the River Link includes connections to downtown Minneapolis and West River Road walking and biking trails, together with new parks stretching north and south from the Overlook along the riverfront.
 Once complete, the full River Link will unite downtown to North Minneapolis along the river, open up a new 40-mile trail loop in Minneapolis, and eventually reach to Northeast across the river to nearly complete Great Northern Greenway trails in Northeast Minneapolis.

 Anticipated Key Dates & Milestones